Confirmation of latest Trump judicial pick tilts balance of 11th Circuit Court

 TRUMP FACING UNPRECEDENTED SENATE RESISTANCE TO JUDICIAL NOMINEES, STATS SHOW

-He continued: "My motto for the rest of the year is 'leave no vacancy behind,'"
+He continued: "My motto for the rest of the year is 'leave no vacancy behind.'"

 But liberals say the judges Trump and McConnell have put on the courts are a threat to civil rights.

-"Trump’s reckless rollback of our civil rights will be felt for decades to come," said Lena Zwarensteyn, the fair courts campaign director with The Leadership Conference on Civil and Human Rights, a coalition of liberal interest groups, to Fox News.
+"Trump’s reckless rollback of our civil rights will be felt for decades to come," said Lena Zwarensteyn, the fair courts campaign director with The Leadership Conference on Civil and Human Rights, a coalition of liberal interest groups.
 "The cumulative impact of the takeover of our courts, including the transformation of the 11th Circuit, will harm the rights of those in the 11th Circuit, as well as judicial independence overall.
 This week’s confirmations of Luck and Lagoa, are emblematic of this agenda.
 Trump’s recent nomination of Andrew Brasher to the 11th Circuit, whose well-documented record of attacking civil rights -- especially voting rights -- is even more so."

 SUPREME COURT TEMPORARILY BLOCKS RELEASE OF TRUMP TAX RETURNS